pwwang/xqute/README.md

 - scheduler: The scheduler class or name
 - plugins: The plugins to enable/disable for this session
-- job_metadir: The job meta directory (Default: `./.xqute/`)
+- workdir: The job meta directory (Default: `./.xqute/`)
+- forks: The number of jobs allowed to run at the same time
-- job_error_strategy: The strategy when there is error happened
+- error_strategy: The strategy when there is error happened
-- job_num_retries: Max number of retries when job_error_strategy is retry
+- num_retries: Max number of retries when job_error_strategy is retry
-- job_submission_batch: The number of consumers to submit jobs
+- submission_batch: The number of consumers to submit jobs
-- **scheduler_opts: Additional keyword arguments for scheduler
+- scheduler_opts: Additional keyword arguments for scheduler
+- jobname_prefix: The prefix of the job name

 Note that the producer must be initialized in an event loop.